lj020326/ansible-datacenter/README.md

 Further details on running molecule tests from this repo can be found in the 'Run molecule tests' section of the [molecule/README.md](tests/README.md).

-The molecule test pipeline is set up in the github actions [ci.yml](.github/workflows/ci.yml) and the molecule converge test results for each platform can be viewed on [github actions results page](https://github.com/lj020326/ansible-datacenter/actions).
+The molecule test pipeline is set up in the github action [workflows](.github/workflows) and the molecule converge test results for each platform can be viewed on [github actions results page](https://github.com/lj020326/ansible-datacenter/actions).

 The systemd-python enabled docker images used by the molecule tests can be found on [dockerhub](https://hub.docker.com/repositories/lj020326?search=systemd).
 The corresponding dockerfile image definitions for the systemd-python enabled docker platform containers used in the molecule tests can be found [here](https://github.com/lj020326/systemd-python-dockerfiles).